 - Buy lighting equipment.

 That said, some people go a little overboard with the lighting.
 I’ve done it.
-Shining too much light on an object will wash it out, cast weird shadows, and remove depth.
+Shining too much light on an object will wash it out, cast weird shadows, and remove depth and defining shadows.
 So don’t take photos of objects in direct sunlight.
 Overcast days are best.

 I also try to filter my lighting (with a white sheet or a white umbrella or something).
 Keeping lights a little farther from the object can also help.